toolateralus/scrit/docs/features.md

 ## Null coalescing

-if you want to assign an object that may be null or undefined only when it is null or undefined you may use `??=`
+if you want to assign an object that may be null  only when it is null you may use `??=`

 ``` js
 myObject = { someThing = 20 }